 Have any questions about organising your trip to Greece?
 Please don’t hesitate to reach out to me.

-I have lived here since 2017.
+I have been living in Athens since 2017.
 I am happy to assist with any questions that you may have.

 Safe travels!
 Melissa xo